vseryakov/backendjs/README.md

     bksh -aws-create-launch-config -config-name jobs -aws-sdk-profile uc -update-groups -dry-run bksh -aws-create-launch-config -config-name api -aws-sdk-profile uc -update-groups -dry-run

+### Update Route53 with all IPs from running instances

+    bksh -aws-set-route53 -name elasticsearch.ec-internal -filter elasticsearch

 ## Proxy mode

 By default the Web proceses spawned by the server are load balanced using default cluster module whihc relies on the OS to do scheduling.
 On Linux